 |The roof of the Burial Chamber||The Burial Chamber|

-Tomb number Number: 17 is a major highlight in this area, so make sure you don't miss it!
+Tomb 17 is a major highlight in this area, so make sure you don't miss it!

-In front of the eastern side of the Pyramid, you will find a small funerary Temple that is intact, even today!
-This Temple has no paintings or inscriptions, but when you enter it, you will notice that in front of the door on the western wall, there is some black graffiti,which was left by passing travellers in the 19th Dynasty who came here and then recorded their visit.
-In front of the Temple, you will see a causeway that traditionally led to the mummification Temple, which was located at the far end, unfortunately the mummification Temple has been lost and destroyed, nothing of it remains!
+In front of the eastern side of the pyramid, you will find a small funerary temple that is intact, even today!
+This Temple has no paintings or inscriptions, but when you enter it, if you are careful you will see where on the front of the door on the western wall, there is black graffiti, left by passing travelers in the 19th Dynasty who came here and then recorded their visit.
+In front of the Temple, you will see a causeway that traditionally led to the mummification Temple, which was located at the far end, unfortunately, the mummification Temple has been lost and destroyed, nothing of it remains!

-front of the northern side of the Pyramid, about 300m to the north, there are some tombs, built in the 4th Dynasty, and found in 1855.
-These tombs yielded great treasures to the Egyptian Museum!
-Among them you will find the tomb of Ra-Hotep and his wife, Nofert.
-Here were found two beautiful limestone statues of them, still in perfect condition, and they are among the most famous masterpieces in the Cairo Museum today.
-Ra-Hotep was the son of King Snefru, the commander of the Egyptian army in the 4th Dynasty, and a chief Priest in the centre of worship of the God Ra, the sun God.
+About 300m to the north of the pyramid are tombs built in the 4th Dynasty and found in 1855.
+They yielded priceless treasures to the Egyptian Museum!
+Among them, you will find the tomb of Ra-Hotep and his wife, Nofert, as well as two beautiful limestone statues of them, still in perfect condition, and they share a place of honor in the Cairo Museum today.
+Ra-Hotep was the son of King Snefru, the commander of the Egyptian army in the 4th Dynasty, and a Chief Priest in the center of worship of the god Ra, the sun god.

-Near to the tomb of Ra-Hotep, another one was found, the great tomb of Nefer-Maat.
-There were some great paintings found there, considered the best and the oldest ever found in a tomb.
-They are now exhibited in the Egyptian museum and are in the same room as the statue of Ra-Hotep and his wife.
+Another was found near to the tomb of Ra-Hotep, the great tomb of Nefer-Maat.
+The best and oldest paintings ever found in a tomb were discovered here.
+They are now exhibited in the Egyptian Museum and are in the same room as the statue of Ra-Hotep and his wife.
 The most famous is called the "Scene of the Geese of Meidum".
-It is a beautiful scene of 6 Egyptian geese together, made on a mud brick wall that was covered with a coat of stucco and painted.
-It is another of the greatest masterpieces of the Egyptian museum.
+It is a beautiful scene of 6 Egyptian geese together, made on a mud brick wall, covered with a coat of stucco and painted.
+It is another of the antique treasures of the Egyptian museum.

-To the east of the Pyramid, there is another set of tombs dating back to the 4th Dynasty.
-One of them is a tomb for an unknown person as it was found with no inscription at all.
+To the east of the Pyramid is another set of tombs dating back to the 4th Dynasty.
+One was for an unknown person and had no inscription at all.
 Going inside is a real adventure!
-The only entrance, to get inside this tomb, was actually made by tomb robbers!
-I usually take my groups there, but first I always make sure that they are fit, as it is very difficult to get inside, but worth the visit if they can.
+The only way in was illegally created by tomb robbers.
+I usually take my groups there, but I must make sure that they are fit, it is an extremely tiny space, but worth the visit if they can.
 The entrance leads to a descending corridor that is about 10m long.
-Then you will find a small shaft, inside of which there is a modern wooden ladder that takes you down to another tunnel, at the end of which you will find a hole in the wall, like a needle hole, which you can't get through that easily; you have to crawl on your stomach!
-Yes, the same way the ancient tomb-robbers once did it.
-Afterwards you will find a larger passageway made of huge blocks of limestone.
-Midway along this tunnel you will find an entrance to the burial chamber; it is made of limestone, but is so impressive and elegant!
-At the end of the chamber there is a huge granite sarcophagus with the lid slightly ajar and set aside.
-It is empty, as it was plundered by the tomb robbers thousands of years ago.
-Underneath the lid, you will notice a small, ancient, wooden hammer that is stuck underneath the heavy lid, forgotten by the tomb robbers (See Opposite Picture).
+From there is a small shaft, with a modern wooden ladder that takes you down to another tunnel, at the end of which you will find a hole in the wall, like a needle hole, which you can't get through that easily; which can only be traversed by crawling on your belly as the ancient tomb-robbers who once did the same.
+Afterward, you will find a larger passageway made of huge blocks of limestone.
+Midway along this tunnel, you will find an entrance to the burial chamber; it is made of limestone, but is so impressive and elegant!
+At the end of the chamber, there is a massive granite sarcophagus with the lid slightly ajar and set aside.
+It is empty, long since plundered by tomb robbers thousands of years ago.
+Underneath the lid, you will find a small, ancient, wooden hammer, stuck underneath the heavy lid and forgotten by the tomb robbers (See Opposite Picture).